 Poop and Paddle- Adam Katzman, a former New Jersey suburban dweller, now calls a houseboat home.
 The off-the-grid floating residence sails down the Gowanus Canal in New York.
-Located in Brooklyn, the canal is known one of the most polluted waterways in the United States.
+Located in Brooklyn, the canal is known as one of the most polluted waterways in the United States.
 Thankfully, Katzman can sail true knowing that his waste processing system makes sure that he is not sullying his watery neighborhood.
-By creating a “constructed wetlands” aboard a separate structure, his floating toilet uses bioremediation to clean the water that runs through the contraption.
-It uses rainwater catchments to flush,a holding tank that utilizes anaerobic digestion , wetland plants and gravel to filter urine and fecal matter.
-Water eventually irrigates a group of planter boxes and is evaporated back into the clouds as clean H20, ready to fall again onto the roof of the “Poo and Paddle” as precipitation.
+By creating “constructed wetlands” aboard a separate structure, his floating toilet uses bioremediation to clean the water that runs through the contraption.
+It uses rainwater catchments to flush, a holding tank that utilizes anaerobic digestion, wetland plants, and gravel to filter urine and fecal matter.
+The water eventually irrigates a group of planter boxes and is evaporated back into the clouds as clean H20, ready to fall again onto the roof of the “Poo and Paddle” as precipitation.
 Each flush makes its way through the whole setup every 30 days.

 Do you own a composting toilet?
 How do you let your poo work for you?